Seminar for New Field Instructors (Charles River Campus and Off-Campus Programs)

-Hair, H. J. & O’Donoghue, K. (2009).
+Hair, H. J. and O’Donoghue, K (2009).
 Culturally relevant, socially just social work supervision: becoming visible through a social constructionist lens.
 Journal of Ethnic and Cultural Diversity in Social Work, 18:1, 70-88.

-Kanno, H. & Koeske, G. (2010).
+Kanno, H. and Koeske, G. (2010).
 MSW students’ satisfaction with their field placements; the role of preparedness and supervision quality.
 Journal of Social Work Education, 46:1, 23-38.

 Litvack, A., Mishna, F., & Bogo, M. (2010).
 Emotional reactions of students in field education: an exploratory study.
 Journal of Social Work Education, 46(2), 227-243.

 Miehls, D. (2010).
 Contemporary trends in supervision theory: A shift from parallel process to relational and trauma theory.
 Clinical Social Work Journal, 3(8) 370-378.